 - Willis Tower is 1,450 feet (443 meters) high – 1,730 feet (520 meters) including twin antenna towers.

-- Willis Tower is the eighth-tallest building in the world; it is the second tallest building in the North America and the Western Hemisphere, standing 1,450 feet and 110 stories tall.
+- Willis Tower is the twelfth-tallest building in the world; it is the second tallest building in the North America and the Western Hemisphere, standing 1,450 feet and 110 stories tall.

 - The Skydeck is the highest observation deck in the United States.

 - Willis Tower is home to the highest public viewing area in the United States.